-The election of Mr. Donald Trump as President of the United States and his first days in power have generated a shockwave of reactions, from the overjoyed to the scared and the furious.
-And obviously, his actions have seeped into entertainment, from the rapidly increasing number of political speeches at Hollywood events such as the SAG Awards, to late-night TV.
+The election of Mr. Donald Trump as President of the United States and his first year in power might feel like a satire if it wasn't actually real life — which is why his actions have been an all too abundant source of material for entertainers, from the rapidly increasing number of political speeches at Hollywood events to late-night TV.

 'They're Already Going Out And Doing The Comedy'